royderks/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 // src/index.js
 import React from "react";
 import ReactDOM from "react-dom";
+import { BrowserRouter as Router } from "react-router-dom";
 import ApolloClient from "apollo-boost";
 import App from "./App";
 import * as serviceWorker from "./serviceWorker";